WadGraphEs/AzurePlot/README.md

 * `CertPassword` The password of the private key you created in step 4.

 ### 5. Deploy the `WadGraphEs.MetricsEndpoint` project to a web server
 First, add both the PFX file and the `metricsendpoint.config` file to the `WadGraphEs.MetricsEndpoint` project in Visual Studio.
 This will make sure they are also deployed.
 Then deploy the project to a webserver (for example: an Azure Web Site).
+Make sure your PFX file has a pfx file extension, because we automatically deny access to that.

 ### 6. Test the deployment (optional)
 This requires you to have curl installed.
 From the command prompt, type